 Skin is the body's largest organ.
-About six pounds of skin cover eighteen square feet on an average adult.
+About six pounds (about 2.7 kilograms) of skin cover eighteen square feet (1.67 square meters) on an average adult.

 The top layer of skin is called the epidermis.
 It protects the underlying skin layers from the outside environment and contains cells that make keratin, a substance that waterproofs and strengthens the skin.
 The epidermis also has cells that contain melanin, the dark pigment that gives skin its color.
 Other cells in the epidermis allow us to feel the sensation of touch and provide the body with immunity against foreign invaders like germs and bacteria.